cloudfoundry-attic/cf-docs-deprecated/content/frameworks/ruby/ruby-cf.md

 Here are the highlights of the topics covered below:

 + Your application MUST supply a Gemfile that specifies ALL required gems
-+ rmagick gem (current at rmagick-2.13.1) is not supported OOtB
 + Some Gemfile features are not supported
 + VCAP does not currently support Isolate well
 + VCAP does not 'detect' Rails 2.3 applications (but there’s a workaround)